It seems there is more interest in sunsets than sunrises.

 “It’s

 back,” Eena breathed with relief.
-She
+She gasped when the entire Dranobbi system

-gasped when the entire Dranobbi system vanished.
+vanished.
 This time it had been shut off.
-Her eyes lowered to find the culprit.
-Edgar stood beside the podium, his blue gaze
+Her eyes lowered to find the

-unmistakably disapproving.
+expression was unmistakably disapproving.

 “Have

 you lost your mind entirely, Amora?”
-He
+He seemed more annoyed than angry, leaning

-his hip.
-She wished it had taken a little
+against the skinny crate with a hand on his hip.
+She wished it had taken a

-of the dragon.
+questioning of the dragon.

 As

 soon as Edgar spoke, Naga raised his neck as high as the building allowed.
-A snort of smoke traveled along the
+A

-ceiling.
-The overgrown lizard retreated
+snort of smoke traveled along the ceiling.
+The overgrown lizard retreated to

-to the rear wall and waited with a disgruntled rumble in his gut.
-Meanwhile, Edgar continued scolding the young
+the rear wall and waited with a disgruntled rumble in his gut.
+Meanwhile, Edgar

 “Do